advitum/Content-MarkDown/readme.markdown

 In the default setup of Cmd, your content will be stored in the content folder.

- * **admin**: In this folder, the backend styles are stores.
+ * **admin/**: In this folder, the backend styles are stores.
 Basically, you do not have to worry about it.
- * **css** and **img**: These folders are exactly what they sound like.
+ * **css/** and **img/**: These folders are exactly what they sound like.
 You can store css and image files in there.
 Notice that you have to place an .htaccess file in every of these folders that you want to be publicly accessible.
 By the way, you can more folders, for example pdf.
- * **layouts**: Here you can store multiple layouts that you can choose in your content files.
+ * **layouts/**: Here you can store multiple layouts that you can choose in your content files.
 Right now there is only the default.tpl, which is used by default.
- * **pages**: In this folder, you build your website structure.
+ * **pages/**: In this folder, you build your website structure.
- * **scss**: The scss folder is just there because I compiled the css of the default theme with [Compass][2].
+ * **scss/**: The scss folder is just there because I compiled the css of the default theme with [Compass][2].
 Feel free to remove it.

 The most important folder is the pages folder.
 Here you will store your content.
 Your website's structure will consist of folders and files, the files all ending on ".markdown".